andraugust/andraugust.github.io/classical-mechanics.md

 $$

-$$L = T - V$$  is the _Lagrangian_, and $$A$$ is the _action_.
-Although this is usually called the principal of _least_ action, technically we are solving for the action extrema, which may be a maximum.
+$$L = T - V$$  is the _Lagrangian_ and $$A$$ is the _action_.
+Although this is usually called the principle of _least_ action, technically we are solving for the action extrema, which may be a maximum.
 The extrema trajectory satisfies the Euler-Lagrange equation:

 $$